shopware5/devdocs/source/blog/_posts/2018-01-11-mutation-testing-with-infection.md

 infection with 4 threads | 223               | 19 seconds     | 11.74 mutations

 ## Conclusion
-In comparison with Humbug, Infection does many things different.
-I like the way which infection solves the mutation challenges.
+Compared to Humbug, Infection does a lot of things differently.
+I like the way, infection solves the mutation challenges.
 I hope this tool will be still maintained in the future and we will see some new features.
-Maybe in the future infection didn't need to execute the whole test suite at first to do the mutation stuff.
+Maybe in the future infection won't have to execute the whole test suite before doing the mutation stuff.
 This would be another great performance improvement. :-)

 If you are interested in the updated source code, it can be found [here](https://github.com/teiling88/mutation-testing).